benjaminhoffman/web-performance-optimizations/README.md

 ## History Lesson
-Back in the day (Web 1.0 days) the `window.onload()` event was a great measurement for how long it took a webpage to load.
-The reason lies in the fact that webpages were mostly static so the time it took for the page to fully render was very much aligned with the website visitor's perceived loading time.
+Back in the day (Web 1.0 days) the `window.onload()` event was a great measurement for how long it took a webpage to load. `onload()` fires once all assets (html / images / css) have finished loading, and in the days of small, static websites, the time it took for the page to fully download and render, was very much aligned with the website visitor's perceived loading time.
 It also helped that this event had excellent cross-browser support, thereby making it the official proxy for time-to-interactive (TTI) / first interactive (FI).
 Said another way, `.onload()` is based on a page's resources downloading and in the old days of simple text and small images, the page's readiness was closely tied to its resources downloading.

+Finally, I'll leave you with this great quote from [Google I/O 2017](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics) explaining why we can't use just one metric to determine page load time: "...load is not a single moment in time—it's an experience that no one metric can fully capture.
+There are multiple moments during the load experience that can affect whether a user perceives it as "fast", and if you just focus on one you might miss bad experiences that happen during the rest of the time."

 ## Today